mm-shah/MetaNeighbor/README.md

 datasets are very unbalanced with respect to one another.

 #### Install data and R functions
-We have provided sample data and source code [here](https://github.com/gillislab/MetaNeighbor/tree/master/source%20package).
+We have provided sample data and source code [here](https://github.com/gillislab/MetaNeighbor).
-To begin the analysis, simply download and install the source package from the above link into your R session.
-You will also need to install two helper packages, gplots and RColorBrewer.
+To begin the analysis, simply load the package into your R session.

 ```{r eval = TRUE}
 library(MetaNeighbor)